 - 1) Weekly report (10%): This is an undergraduate seminar with a substantial writing component.
 You are expected to finish the weekly reading assignments before class and write a one-page report on the readings.
 Your report should summarize the main points of the reading, make your own comments, and raise a question for class discussion.
-You are expected to write 5-7 reports during the semester and turn in each of them to the instructor before the class starts (10%). - 2) Class participation (10%): your active participation in class discussion is an essential requirement. - 3) Mid-term and final exams (15% each, 30% total): The mid-term is on October 16, and the final is on December 15. - 3) Research paper (40%): You are expected to write a paper of 10-15 double-spaced pages, on a topic of your choice and with the instructor's consent.
-The paper is due and presented in class on December 4. - 4) Attendance (10%): Students are expected to attend all class meetings and are responsible for signing in on an attendance sheet during each class.
-You are allowed one unexcused absence; additional absences will adversely affect your final grade, 2% for each missed class and up to 10%.
+You are expected to write 5-7 reports during the semester and turn in each of them to the instructor before the class starts (10%). - 2) Class participation (10%): your active participation in class discussion is an essential requirement. - 3) Mid-term and final exams (15% each, 30% total): The mid-term is on October 15, and the final is on December 11. - 3) Research paper (40%): You are expected to write a paper of 10-15 double-spaced pages, on a topic of your choice and with the instructor's consent.
+The paper is due and presented in class on December 3.

+- 4) Attendance (10%): Students are expected to attend all class meetings and are responsible for signing in on an attendance sheet during each class.
+You are allowed one unexcused absence; additional absences will adversely affect your final grade, 2% for each missed class and up to 10%. - Note: 1) Plus/minus grades will be assigned for the final grade. - 2) Any student with a documented disability who requires academic accommodations should contact Services for Students with Disabilities at 471-6259 (voice) or 1-866-329-3986 (Video Phone) as soon as possible to request an official letter outlining authorized accommodations.